Frequently asked questions

 Do I need a referral?

-No, a referral from another health professional or educator is not necessary, although wherever possible I like to work closely with a child’s wider support team.
+Referrals are always welcome, but a referral from another health professional or educator is not necessary to access music therapy services.
+Wherever possible I like to work closely with a child’s wider support team.
 Your child does not need to have a formal diagnosis or identified learning needs, but if you have this information it would give me useful background information to better understand their needs.

 What are assessments and reviews?